Nextiva / Blog / VoIP

 Unless you’re a small team handling a significant call volume, IVR might be a little bit too much.

-Most small businesses operate an “informal call center” using cloud phone system features like auto attendant and call flows.
+Most small businesses operate an “informal call center” using cloud phone system features like auto attendant and call flows to manage straightforward tasks.
 Setup is easy and often a direct copy of an existing on-premises phone system.

 While there may be a case for using an IVA to handle queries when you’re short of support staff, it can be expensive to implement and maintain.